monadicus/snup/aleo_guides/BONDING_A_CANARY_VALIDATOR.md

 This script assumes that you've check out and built snarkOS in a directory parallel to the `snups` directory.

 This script sets SNARKOS_BIN and NETWORK_NODE_URL environment variables.

+SNARKOS_BIN is the path to the `snarkOS` binary, including the name of the binary itself.

+NETWORK_NODE_URL is a URL of a valid running CanaryNet client or validator node.
+This node will be used to execute all transactions initiated by these scripts.

 It then checks if NETWORK_NODE_URL is set.
 If not, it prints an error message and exits with status 1.
 It also makes sure the snarkOS binary exists and is executable.

 If the NETWORK_NODE_URL is valid, it will report that it successfully connected and retrieved the genesis block.
-This means you good to go.
+This means you are good to go.

 ## Foundation Funding and Delegation Scripts